Day 1 – Petropavlovsk-Kamchatsky

 Day 7 – Ploski Tolbachik Volcano

 Observing the consequences of the 2013 eruption The young cone, the wide fresh lava underground flows, caves and tunnels – “lavovody”, the stone sculptures and the heaps of hardened lava.

 Trip by off-road vehicle to the Northern cones, a collection of miniature fuming volcanoes boasting incredible colours.
 See the Dead Forest killed by the ash and stones in 1975.
 Overnight in tents.
 (BLD)

 Day 9 – Kozirevsk

-Drive to Kozirevsk, which is situated on the shore of the River Kamchatka.
+Drive to Kozirevsk (90km) which is situated on the shore of the River Kamchatka.
 Take a walking excursion to one of the oldest Kamchatka settlements, founded on the burg of Itelmens – aboriginals of Kamchatka in the 18th century.
+Visit the national crafts workshop and enjoy the panorama from the viewing platform.
 Overnight local tourist houses.
 (BLD)

-After breakfast, we travel by 6WD bus towards Malki with a stop for lunch in Milkovo.
+After breakfast, we travel by 6WD bus towards Malka with a stop for lunch in Milkovo (Payable locally).
 On arrival you will start the rafting part of the journey that takes place among the mountain ranges.
 The river Bystraya is rather quiet and has a few insignificant rapids, which are safe for total beginners.
 Set the tent camp on the shore of the river.
 Dinner cooked over the fire, night in tents.
-(BLD)
+(BD)

 Day 11 – Rafting along the Bystraya river